-For more than 15 years, Jamie has worked with small- mid- and large-cap companies across industries to help them identify their communications challenges and develop and implement plans to address their needs.
+For nearly two decades, Jamie has worked with small- mid- and large-cap companies across industries to help them identify their communications challenges and develop and implement plans to address their needs.
 She provides strategic counsel and support to companies in the following areas:

 Investor Relations & Public Relations